Johniereed/nordvpn-coupon/README.md

 ## NordVPN Coupon Deal | Get a 30-Day Free Trial

-You heard it right now you get a [30-day free trial](https://nordvpn.com/) on NordVPN with this coupon deal, use the platform's premium features absolutely free for 1 month at $0.
+You heard it right now, you get a [30-day free trial](https://nordvpn.com/) on NordVPN with this coupon deal, use the platform's premium features absolutely free for 1 month at $0.

 This NordVPN offer applies to everything, thus choose the top-tier plan to get the most out of your trial.